yumium/tech_notes/C++.md

 int &ref = y;  // ref is an lvalue reference to x ref = 20;      // x is now 20

-int &&rref = 10;  // rref is an rvalue reference to the temporary 10 - $$ how does && work?
+int &&rref = 10;  // rref is an rvalue reference to the temporary 10, 10 now binds to lifetime of rref rref = 20;        // temporary 10 is now modified to 20
-rref = 20;        // temporary 10 is now modified to 20
+// value 20 is destroyed when rref goes out of scope
 ```

 The introduction of rvalue is to avoid compiler from always allocating memory.
 So values can, say, be stored in a register.